 On April 3, 2020, the U.S. Small Business Administration (SBA) launched a Paycheck Protection Program (the Program), which was established following the signing of the CARES Act on March 27, 2020.
 On April 30, 2020, our wholly owned subsidiary, Iterum Therapeutics US Limited (the Borrower), entered into a note (PPP loan) with Silicon Valley Bank (SVB) (the Lender) under the Program, pursuant to the Borrower receiving a PPP loan of \$0.7 million with a fixed 1% annual interest rate and a maturity of two years.
-Under the terms of the agreement, there were no payments due by us until 10 months after the end of the six-month period beginning April 30, 2020 (the Deferral Period).
+Under the terms of the agreement, there were no payments due by us until the earlier of the date the SBA remits the forgiveness amount to the Borrower or 10 months after the end of the six-month period beginning April 30, 2020 (the Deferral Period).
 Following the Deferral Period, equal monthly repayments of principal and interest will be due to fully amortize the principal amount outstanding on the PPP loan by the maturity date.
 The SBA forgave \$340 of the loan in November 2020, and amortization of the remaining loan of \$404 began in December 2020 with equal monthly repayments of \$26 through March 2022.